A. K. blends sensual imagery with a painterly style to bring alternate realities tantalizingly close to the viewer.

 A. K. Nicholas | Artist’s Statement

-A. K. Nicholas is a photographic storyteller who works exclusively with the female nude.
-His unapologetic celebration of feminine beauty offers a respite from reality.
+A. K. Nicholas is a U.S. artist who works exclusively with the female nude.
+His photography is an unapologetic celebration of feminine beauty, offering an escape from reality.
 The camera is merely a starting point in this visual journey; the destination is determined by improvisation and interpretation.
 Elements of sensuality mix with classic art, theatricality, and performance to form an unorthodox aesthetic that is neither overpowered by eroticism nor bound by modesty.

 As a second-generation artist, an American raised in the Middle East, A. K. encountered censorship of female bodies early on.
 His third-culture upbringing included visiting galleries and museums in dozens of countries.
 He builds on his experiences of contrasting cultures to create an alluring alternate reality in his photography.